 University Events Recognize Appalachain Heritage

 Each year, West Virginia University holds “Mountaineer Week,” which is a weeklong celebration created to pay tribute and honor West Virginia’s heritage and traditions.
 This year’s events kick off on Friday, October 19 and continue through Sunday, October 28.
 All events and activities are located at WVU’s Mountainlair on the Downtown Campus or at specific areas of the Evansdale Campus.
 The events are meant to educate WVU students and generate awareness amongst the surrounding community about the culture that has made our state, as well as Greater Morgantown, what it is today.

-Kicking off Mountaineer Week is the Mountaineer Week Craft Fair and Quilt Show from 12pm to 8pm in the Mountainlair Ballrooms.
+Kicking off Mountaineer Week is the Mountaineer Week Craft Fair and Quilt Show from 12:00pm to 8:00pm in the Mountainlair Ballrooms.
 The craft fair and quilt show has been a tradition of Mountaineer Week since 1972.
 A focus was placed on traditional crafts made by those who settled in Appalachia.
-Some of the crafts that will be highlighted at the event include spinning, woodcarving, early American basketry, cornhusk dolls, pottery, leather crafts, blacksmithing, dulcimer making and quilts.
+Some of the crafts that will be highlighted at the event include spinning, woodcarving, early American basketry, cornhusk dolls, pottery, leather crafts, blacksmithing, dulcimer making, and quilts.

 If you’re walking by the Mountainlair, stop by for the apple butter stirring and corn roast, or pick up some kettle corn, pork rinds, and funnel cakes all week long!

-With plenty of fairs and food, and numerous activities, Mountaineer Week also holds several music events for students and visitors to engage in such as, a Mountain Music concert with bluegrass and old-time bands, the Hillbilly Gypsies band, and more!
+With plenty of fairs and yummy food, as well as numerous activities, Mountaineer Week also holds several music events for students and visitors to engage in such as a Mountain Music concert with bluegrass and old-time bands, the Hillbilly Gypsies band, and more!

 Stop by the WVU Mountainlair for more activities and information about programs related to Appalachian history, culture and family organizations.
 Learn about other events happening in and around Mountaineer Country by visiting our Events Calendar.

 Click here for a full schedule of events and book your hotel for this exciting, cultural week full of activities the whole family can enjoy!

 Share your Mountaineer Week experiences with us by using #TourMorgantown and #MorgantownMoment, and we may share your photos on social!